18 Self-Care Ideas to Ease Holiday Stress

 • Enough quality sleep tends to be in short supply for nearly all of us these days.
 Make your own sleep masks with this included printable template.

-• For those who love to cook or grill, homemade spice blends make tasty gifts.
+• Homemade spice blends make tasty gifts for those who love to cook or grill.
 These homemade seasoning blends include spices and dried herbs for maximum flavor without sugar or additives.

-• Bath time isn’t just for kids to relax and unwind for bed.
+• Bath time isn’t just for kids to relax and unwind before bed.
 Encourage adults to soak in a tub filled with warm water and homemade bath salts.
-Add any essential oils, dried flowers, or rose petals for a soothing fragrance.
+Add appropriate essential oils, dried flowers, or rose petals for a soothing fragrance.

-Even if it’s just five or 10 minutes each day or 15 minutes every other day, self-care around the holidays can help you stay sane during this more potentially stressful time of year when you’re out of your element or normal routine.
-Spread the self-care message to others, too, with creative do-it-yourself self-care gifts that advocate for more “me” time.
+Even if it’s just 5-10 minutes daily, self-care around the holidays can help you stay sane during this potentially stressful time of year when you’re out of your regular routine.
+Spread the self-care message to others, too, with creative do-it-yourself self-care gifts that encourage self-love in their lives.

 Get more information about weight loss, glucose monitors, and living a healthier life